-On the modern Linux distributions, the
+On most modern Linux distributions, the

 shutdown commands are aliases to